arosas17/Election_Analysis/README.md

 ## Election-Audit Results

-Based on the results recieved:
+Based on the votes recieved:

 * There was a total of 369,711 votes casted in this election.

+* The counties' contribution in this election are:
+     - Jefferson county: contributing 10.5%, totaling 38,855 of the votes.
+     - Denver county: contributing 82.8%, totaling 306,055 of the votes.
+     - Arapahoe county: contributing 6.7%, totaling 24,801 of the votes.

+* The largest county turnout is Denver, contributing 82.8% of the votes, casting 306,055 total votes.

 * The candidates are:
      - Chareles Casper Stockham
      - Diana DeGette
      - Raymon Anthony Doane

-* The candidates' vote results are as follow:
+* The candidates' vote results are as follows:
-     - Chareles Casper Stockham recieved 23.0% of the votes, totaling 85,213 votes.
+     - Chareles Casper Stockham: recieved 23.0% of the votes, totaling 85,213 votes.
-     - Diana DeGette recieved 73.8% of the votes, totaling 272,892 votes.
+     - Diana DeGette: recieved 73.8% of the votes, totaling 272,892 votes.
-     - Raymon Anthony Doane recieved 3.1% of the votes, totaling 11,606 votes.
+     - Raymon Anthony Doane: recieved 3.1% of the votes, totaling 11,606 votes.

 * The winner is Diana DeGette who recieved 73.8% of the votes, a vote count of 272,892.

-Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.

-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-Which county had the largest number of votes?

-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

 ## Summary

-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.

-Deliverable 3 Requirements
+Though this audit is useful now, there are a few improvements that may allow it to better address other elections.
+One suggestion would be to take into account larger or smaller election.
+In order to do this, diffrent size of area would need to be taken into account such as states for a larger election and zip codes for smaller elections.
+In addition to this, the diffrent ballot types so that the more popular ballot types may be determined.
+This could be useful on deciding which ballots are popular and may be used on how to proceed with future elections.